rollkit/docs/tutorials/IBC-connection.md

 rly transact link osmo-gm
 ```

-This is a triplewammy, it creates a client, connection, and channel all in one command.
+This is a triple whammy; it creates a client, connection, and channel all in one command.

 Alternatively, you may create them one by one using these commands: